 - Introduce changes in direction whilst jogging

-- Gradually increase sharpness and speed of turns
+- Gradually increase the sharpness and speed of turns

-- Consider use of ACL specific programs designed to prevent injury but which are also very useful for preparing athletes for sport following ACL surgery.
-Below we provide an overview of these programs which will indicate whether or not you are ready to commence non contact drills
+- Consider using ACL-specific programs that are designed to prevent injury but are also very useful for preparing athletes for sports after ACL surgery.
+Below, we provide an overview of these programs, which will indicate whether or not you are ready to commence non-contact drills

 - Introduce drills and training specific to your sport

-ACL Recovery Timeline: Return to Sport Stage 5
+ACL Recovery Timeline: Return to Full Normal Activities or Sport Stage 5

 6 to 12 Months After Surgery

-- Stage 5 is essentially focused on preparing on your knee to play sport and returning to full training provided there is no swelling, excellent quadriceps strength and full knee movement
+- Stage 5 is primarily concerned with preparing your knee for full normal activities, sports, and returning to full training as long as there is no swelling, excellent quadriceps strength, and full knee movement.

 - It is important not to risk a return to sport if you have not completed your rehabilitation